Teichlab/tracer/README.md

 4. [Kallisto](http://pachterlab.github.io/kallisto/) - required for quantification of TCR expression.
 5. [Graphviz](http://www.graphviz.org) - Dot and Neato drawing programs required for visualisation of clonotype graphs.

+#####Installing IgBlast#####
+Downloading the exectuable files from `ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/<version_number>` is not sufficient for a working IgBlast installation.
+You must also download the internal_data directory ([`ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/internal_data`]((ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/internal_data)) and put it into the same directory as the igblast executable.
+This is also described in the igblast README file.

 ####Python modules####
 1. [Matplotlib](http://matplotlib.org)
 2. [Seaborn](http://stanford.edu/~mwaskom/software/seaborn/)